 How to Start a Food Van Business in the UK

-Well, fear not, as in this article I’ll be walking you through each and every step you must take in order to open up a food van in the UK!
+Now, despite being perhaps a little easier to open up than a traditional restaurant, pub or cafe, a newly opened food van can still pose some complex challenges In this article, we’ll be walking you through each and every step you must take in order to open up a food van in the UK!

 By the end of this article, you’ll have even built your own financial plan, that could look a little something like this: